A social prescription service for adults registered with GP practices in North East Hampshire and Farnham

-- You will be recommended to access the Making Connections Service through your GP surgery or other health service or you can refer yourself directly.
+- You will be recommended to access the Making Connections Service through your GP surgery or other health/social care service or you can refer yourself directly.

 - With your permission, one of our Making Connections Co-ordinators will contact you by telephone to set up one of several appointments (at home or a suitable venue) at times to suit you.

 - During these appointments, the Making Connections Co-ordinator will talk to you about how you might make changes in your lifestyle that will have a positive impact on your health and wellbeing.